nens/python-subgrid/README.rst

 For the python netcdf library compilation we need another package::

     $ sudo apt-get install libhdf5-serial-dev

+We also need the fortrangis library.
+We can compile it by hand (and add a couple of dependencies), but using the "ubuntu install" mentioned above is handier.
+Just do an ``apt-get install fortrangis`` after you set up the ubuntu repository.

 And we use the regular configure/make/make install steps with two changes::